 I am beyond lucky in that Dustin and I have been matched with some pretty incredible intended parents (or IPs).
 With our first couple, we had a group marco polo chat where we would do videos to each other alllll the time throughout the pregnancy.
 We shared all the details.

-While Covid is preventing the mom from travelling from Connecticut to Texas, where she is unable to attend all the doctor appointments, we FaceTime for every appointment and I share all the good and the bad of this pregnancy.
-This baby is bonding with their mother, but he also gets to enjoy bonding time with me, Dustin and Mark!
+Doing a surrogacy during Covid presented some issues as far as traveling from Connecticut to Texas during the pregnancy, so we FaceTime’d for for every appointment and I shared all the good and the bad of the pregnancy.
+This baby bonded with her mother from day one via FaceTime and baby buds with sounds from her momma, but she also was able to enjoy bonding time with me, Dustin and Mark!

 We are so blessed to have been able to do this twice now.
 Had you told me five years ago I would be having babies for other people, I probably would’ve laughed at you.
-But now that I am doing it, Dustin and I can’t imagine this not being apart of our legacy.
+But now that Dustin and I have done this twice, we cannot imagine this not being apart of our legacy.